yingw787/walmart_challenge_07_07_2017/README.md

     - Assume that for the BasicPerformanceVenue, the desirability of a seat is linearly proportional to the row the seat is in (do not consider columns, levels, etc.)
 - Assume that end-user inputs are all sanitized, and all user information (such as email addresses) are validated.
 - Assume that one ticket matches one seat.
-- Assume that you can both reserve and hold -> reserve a seat, even though interface provides for only hold -> reserve
+- Assume that you can only reserve a seat after it has been held.
-    - Design classes for flexibility, as the interface will manage how strict implementations are
 - Assume that no assumption is made about the seat's position within the performance venue, and that value is attached to each seat by itself.
 - Assume that if not all the seats could be allocated in findAndHoldSeats(), then do not reserve any seats (instead of reserving all BasicSeats possible).
+- Assume that for BasicPerformanceVenue, the venue will never change size after being constructed (if in the future it does, instantiate a new BasicPerformanceVenue and copy data over).

 ### Design Considerations